21robin12/debugging-aspnet-core-windows-docker/README.md

 ### 1 - Acquiring the .NET Core remote debugging tools

 > As of December 2017 it looks like this is the only way to acquire the .NET Core version of the Remote Debugging tools.
-When attempting to use the full framework version found at `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Remote Debugger`, Visual Studio hangs when trying to attach to the .NET Core process.
+Using the full version of the tools found at `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Remote Debugger` doesn't work - Visual Studio hangs when trying to attach to the .NET Core process.

  - Ensure you have Visual Studio 2017 installed, along with Docker tools (Visual Studio Installer -> Modify -> Individual components -> Cloud, database, and server -> Container development tools)
  - Create a new ASP.NET Core web application, and select "Enable Docker Support"